lipemat/wp-unit/README.md

 ## Usage

-Install using composer either in you project or in a global location to be used among all projects.
+Install using composer either in your project or in a global location to be used among all projects.

 ```bash
 composer require --dev lipemat/wp-unit